wp-plugins/contact-form-7-dynamic-text-extension/readme.txt

 === Contact Form 7 Dynamic Text Extension ===
 Contributors: sevenspark
 Donate link: http://bit.ly/bVogDN
-Tags: Contact Form 7, Contact, Contact Form, dynamic, text, input, GET, Requires at least: 2.9
+Tags: Contact Form 7, Contact, Contact Form, dynamic, text, input, GET, POST, title, slug Requires at least: 2.9
 Tested up to: 3.0.1
-Stable tag: 1.0.1
+Stable tag: 1.0.3

 This plugin provides a new tag type for the Contact Form 7 Plugin.
 It allows the dynamic generation of content for a text input box via any shortcode.